xlyric/pv-router-esp32/README.md

 Rename the file wifi.json.ori to wifi.json and change SID
 ## Upload
 If you know your configuration you can change it on config.json<br>
-Upload the firmware and filesystem. the system will start and working A complete documentation (in French ) is <a href="./Doc%20installation.pdf"> here </a>
+Upload the firmware and filesystem. the system will start and working<br>
+A complete documentation (in French ) is <a href="./Doc%20installation.pdf"> here </a>

 ## OTA UPload
 You can use OTA upload by the web page /update <br>
-Build firmware of filesystem with VS and upload the .bin
+Build firmware of filesystem with VS and upload the .bin<br>

 ## Main Configuration
 Under the /setup.html page you can configure information for connecting to the MQTT server ( support domoticz or Jeedom ).<br>